Wild dogs at Little Mombo (© Dana Allen)

 Botswana’s relaxed summer season (November to April)

 An off-peak Botswana safari is extraordinary!
-Botswana’s summer (November to April) can be hot during the day, with rains falling between mid-December and mid-April, often deterring tourists.
+Botswana’s summer (November to April) can be hot during the day, with rains falling between mid-November and mid-April, often deterring tourists.
 However, February is a personal favourite for our Africa specialists.
 The heavens do open but it only lasts for a couple of hours, simply clearing the air and reducing the temperature.

 It is the time when animals are calving, so you witness the miracle of birth.
 Butterflies abound, wildflowers bloom and migratory birds have returned.
 With food aplenty, mammals are not stressed, and the foliage offers some cover against prey.
 It is a happy time, a time of rejuvenation and rebirth.